-is a Markov basis for $L$. \end{theorem}
+is a Markov basis for ${\cal M}(L)$. \end{theorem}

-We can prove the theorem in the same way as Theorem 5.6 in \cite{dobra-sullivant}.
-Suppose that $L$ is an HSM of $L_{\cal H}$.
+We can prove the theorem in the same way as Theorem 5.6 in \citet{dobra-sullivant}.
+Suppose that ${\cal M}(L)$ is an HSM of $H_{\cal H}$.
 Then Theorem \ref{thm:dobra-sullivant} implies that a Markov basis for $L$ is obtained from ${\cal B}(C)$, $C \in {\cal H}$, by recursively using (\ref{eq:dobra-sullivant-recursive}).
-This shows that the computation of a Markov basis can be localized according to the maximal extended compact components of $L$.
+This shows that the computation of a Markov basis can be localized according to reducible submodels corresponding to maximal extended compact components of $L$.

 Concerning Markov bases of the split model of Section \ref{sec:split} we state the following lemma.